sst/guide/_chapters/cognito-as-a-serverless-service.md

 ---
 layout: post
 title: Cognito as a Serverless Service
-description:
+description: To generate the Cognito Identity Pool IAM role dynamically across services in Serverless, we need to use cross-stack references and import them using the "Fn::ImportValue" CloudFormation function.
 date: 2018-04-02 17:00:00
 context: true
+code: mono-repo
 comments_id:
 ---

 Now that we have all of our resources created ([API]({% link _chapters/api-gateway-domains-across-services.md %}), [uploads]({% link _chapters/s3-as-a-serverless-service.md %}), [database]({% link _chapters/dynamodb-as-a-serverless-service.md %})), let's secure them using Cognito User Pool as an authentication provider and Cognito Federated Identities to control access.
-In this chapter we are going to create a Serverless service that will use cross-stack references to tie all of our services together.
+In this chapter we are going to create a Serverless service that will use cross-stack references to tie all of our resources together.

-In the [example repo]({ site.backend_mono_github_repo }), open the `auth` service in the `services/` directory.
+In the [example repo]({{ site.backend_mono_github_repo }}), open the `auth` service in the `services/` directory.

 ``` yml
 service: notes-app-mono-auth